samofthex/sam-harrison-music/society-of-strange-living/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cRWOtI9tDh8" frameborder="0" allowfullscreen></iframe>
 ## About the band...

-> The Society of Strange Living are: Sam Harrison, Danny Krash, Paul Dumbell & Bethany Durrant - Commited to making really different and interesting new music, the band are laying down the last tracks on their debut EP, expected March 2017.
-Although they've only been together for a year and a  bit, they've already played countless gigs, played Landed Festival, Mudfest and even put on their own 'Strange Living Festival', a two day jaunt raising money to care for refugees living in the Dunkirk camps.
-Recently adding local artist, singer and general bad-ass Bethany Durrant to the surreal clan, SOSL are heading to your town soon, so get on board the never ending party train! xxx
+> The Society of Strange Living are: Sam Harrison, Bethany Durrant, Dan Collins and Danny Krash - We play crazy catchy songs, featuring three part vocal harmonies, off the wall lyrics and percussion on Ginger, the world’s only ‘Washing Machine Drum Kit’.
+Our debut E.P.
+'Energy Efficient' came out last year, to positive acclaim.
+We've been together for a couple of years and have played countless gigs, played Landed Festival, Mudfest, Nexus and even put on their own 'Strange Living Festival', a two day jaunt raising money to care for refugees living in the Dunkirk camps.
+With Ginger, our washing machine drum-kit, we grab people’s curiosity, but they stay for the songs, the positivity and the atmosphere.
+From a solar powered yurt to the biggest stage, we’ll give give our audience a strange a beautiful glow, that comes as a guarentee!  xxx